-Esther’s student choreographed solo work, Montmartre, debuted at the Detroit Dance Exchange and was selected and performed at the Conservatory’s 2019 Winterworks concert as well as a prestigious gala at the Museum of Fine Arts in Boston.
+Esther’s choreographed solo work, Montmartre, debuted at the Detroit Dance Exchange and was selected and performed at the Boston Conservatory’s 2019 Winterworks concert as well as a prestigious gala at the Museum of Fine Arts in Boston.
 Her piece, Transoceanic, appeared in the Conservatory's 2020 Winterworks concert.
 She was instrumental in producing and directing a student choreography concert during the spring of 2018 and 2019, as well as initiating Might Dance Collective, a student choreography club.

 Esther has also assisted in student-produced musicals, most notably, Peter and the Starcatcher and American Idiot.
 Esther recently performed in La Casa Azul, a professional, original musical by Gregory Hancock and directed by Georgina Escobar.

 Esther received her early dance training at the Academy of Dance Arts and developed a passion for musical theatre while attending the Boston Conservatory Musical Theatre summer intensive in 2016.
 She received acting training through Chicago talent firm, Management by Morgan, and has played roles in short-films and independent projects.